wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-boards-tips-operations-teams.md

 > ![Intake](../images/azure-boards-tips-operations-teams-1.png)

-As shown, the focus on processes, products, innovation, and support are creating a  variation of support requests we receive and associated work we plan after triage and prioritization.
+As shown, the focus on processes, products, innovation, and support are creating a  variation of support requests we receive and associated work that we plan after triage and prioritization.
 A challenging, but exciting mix of services we are focused on every day.

 If your daily working day looks similar, you may want to consider these learnings from our team.